 As per UP Baguio website, Dr. Salvador-Amores, the museum’s director said that this and succeeding scholarly works from the faculty that will be featured in the museum are works “dedicated to regional culture, (since the museum) will serve as a repository of the tangible and intangible heritage of the Cordillera.

-The museum focuses in the collection and preservation of artifacts unique to the Cordillera region, its peoples, tradition and culture; thus, the name.
+The museum focuses on the collection and preservation of artifacts unique to the Cordillera region, its peoples, tradition, and culture; thus, the name.
 It also aims on understanding the identity and culture of the indigenous peoples of the Cordillera and Northern Luzon as an integral part of the evolving Filipino culture.

 The museum also serves as a venue for UP Baguio scholars and faculty to do their research in the field of Cordillera studies through lecture series, themed exhibitions and cultural performances.
 They are also visited by different local government organization and foundation since it was opened.

 What to See and Expect